J&K: UN Security Council asked India, Pakistan to solve Kashmir dispute bilaterally, says envoy

 A security lockdown was imposed in Jammu and Kashmir on August 5 after Parliament revoked its special constitutional status, detained several political leaders, and severed communication links.
 Eleven days later, the Security Council conducted the first closed-door meeting even as India reiterated that Kashmir was an internal matter.
 It was the first time in over 50 years that the UN Security Council held a meeting exclusively to discuss Kashmir.
 The second meeting was held in January.

-He said the meeting served as a “stark repudiation of the Indian claim that Jammu and Kashmir is an internal matter”.
-It further reaffirms the validity of the UN resolutions on the Kashmiris’ right to self determination through an impartial plebiscite, Qureshi added.

 On Wednesday, India had ridiculed a new “political map” of Pakistan, that includes Jammu and Kashmir, and Junagadh in Gujarat, in Pakistani territory.
 The Indian government called the move an “exercise in absurdity”.
-Khan said in an address to the people of Pakistan that the new map will now be the official map of the country, and will be used for teaching in schools and colleges.

 On Tuesday, Indian diplomat TS Tirumurti said Pakistan’s attempts to involve the United Nations to resist the changes brought about in Jammu and Kashmir subsequent to August 5 have “fallen flat”.
 He said no formal meeting of the Security Council on the India-Pakistan issue has taken place since November 1965 and the recent meetings were “closed-door” and “completely informal”.